brand icon Apr202026

 If you want to go bigger as a class, coordinate a breakfast or lunch spread for the whole staff.
 Teachers spend so much of their day taking care of everyone else, so having a meal taken care of for them is a bigger deal than it sounds.
 Even a simple bagel and coffee setup in the break room goes a long way.
 Decorate the classroom doors and get the kids involved to make it feel special.

 This one is practical and genuinely useful.
 Teachers spend their own money on classroom supplies constantly, and it’s one of those things that doesn’t get talked about enough.
-Poll the class parents and put together a list of what’s actually needed (classroom supplies basics is a great starting point).
+Poll the class parents and put together a list of what’s needed (classroom supplies basics is a great starting point).
 Pens, sticky notes, markers, notebooks, etc!
 Useful and personal at the same time.

 I mean, everyone loves flowers.
 This is so simple, yet cheerful, and brightens up the whole classroom.
 You don’t need to go elaborate; just grab a fresh bouquet from the grocery store, and it’s any teacher will feel so blessed.
 It’s a gesture that says “we were thinking about you” without requiring a ton of effort or expense.
 Kids love helping pick them out too, which makes it even sweeter.
+If you really want to treat her, you could get her an Urban Stems subscription that’s delivered to her house throughout the summer.
+(Their bouquets are incredible; I’ve been giving them as gifts for years and my husband gave me a subscription a few years ago!)

 If your teacher is passionate about a cause or a local organization, a donation in her name is a really thoughtful way to honor that.
 It takes a little more research, but it’s a gift that sticks with someone.
 Some teachers are vocal about what they care about, so pay attention, and it’ll point you in the right direction.